roytang/blog/content/post/2021/02/year_without_pants/index.md

 It's weird reading this book in the context of the current pandemic, where remote work is now the norm among tech companies.
 So one of the things I like about the book is it's kind of a time capsule back to an era when remote work was a novelty and not an everyday part of our modern dystopia.
 That and the stories about the culture at Automattic and Wordpress, arguably one of the main drivers of the [blogging](/tags/blogging/) phenomenon at its peak.

+Wordpress.com was a force back in the day, and maybe it still is, as Wordpress still powers a good number of sites online I think.
+I'd be eager to read an updated take on what life is like at Automattic/Wordpress.com these days.

 I wouldn't really recommended the book to anyone who isn't interested in the internet history and the whole tech side of it, but if that's you, it's an entertaining enough read.